 This feature will allow you to adjust the hours.
 The "Sync time with GPS" button on the touchscreen must be unchecked.
 To make your selection, press the "+" or "-" buttons on the touchscreen to adjust the hours up or down.
-Press the back arrow button on the touchscreen to return to the previous menu.

 • Set Time Minutes